 1. 435.13.40.21.03.001 (Steel, Small Seconds)

-This reference is the clearest entry into the mechanical Trésor and the one that draws the most attention among enthusiasts.
+This is the clearest entry into the mechanical Trésor and the reference that draws the most attention among enthusiasts.

-The blue domed dial with 18K white gold indexes is a standout in Omega’s current catalogue, and the small seconds subdial at 6 o’clock keeps the layout clean without layering in unnecessary complication.
-It sits at 40mm with a case thickness of approximately 10.1mm, thin enough to clear a dress shirt cuff comfortably.
+The blue domed dial with 18K white-gold indexes is a standout in Omega’s current catalogue, and the small-seconds subdial at 6 o’clock keeps the layout clean without adding unnecessary complication.
+It sits at 40mm and roughly 10.1mm thick, thin enough to clear a dress-shirt cuff comfortably.

 - Case size: 40mm